fuganater/OpenWinder/README.md

   * Arduino -> Driver board
   * Arduino -> Button + LED
   * Terminal Block -> Arduino & Driver board (split strands into 2x 5V/GND)

+## ToDo
+* Allow stopping immediately, not only after current rotations are done
+* Convert to an ESP8266 to make it easily controlable and configurable via a web-interface

 ## Credits
 * Philipp Klimek for his [Gyrocope Watch Winder](https://www.thingiverse.com/thing:3520031)